jesse-thompson/jthompsonCubesProject/README.md

 <h3>Description:</h3>

+This program has 2 options when run.<br>
-This program retrieves the data entries of a Wufoo form and save it into a SQL database.<br>
+Option 1 retrieves the data entries of a Wufoo form and saves it into a SQL database.<br>
+Option 2 displays the data in a GUI.<br>
+When the GUI is selected, it will display a list of names with their respective organizations for selection.
+When a selection is made form the list, the corresponding information will be displayed.<br>
+There is also the option of entering data to select and entry.
+Once the data is entered into the fields, the "Click to claim proposal" button is clicked, it will save the data into the tables.

-The database consists of a single table and is and contains all entry data retrieved from the server.
+The database consists of a table for WuFoo entries and a table for claiming entries.
-The order of organization is the same as it is retrieved.
 The field names are adapted to be easily understood.

-When you click the organization names, it will show a message box with the information from the entry.

-The tests on GitHub Actions definitely don't work, even if there are any tests for the GUI, which there probably aren't.
+The tests on GitHub Actions don't work, and no new tests have been added.<br>
+Auto-filling of data on email entry doesn't happen.